 Last holiday season, I stumbled across a startling realization as I researched holiday traditions around the world.
 My own family seemed to have habits that closely mirrored holiday customs from Sweden.
 From the fully loaded smorgasbord (julbord in the Swedish language) we enjoy every Christmas Eve to the customary breakfast tea ring laced with spices and dotted with raisins, our family seemed to have embraced traditional Swedish holiday foods.
 The reason for the way we celebrated the season became apparent when I dug into our genealogy.
 My mother’s family were Swedish immigrants several generations back who likely handed down the holiday customs we enjoy today.

-This holiday, we teamed up with Coach Michelle to learn more Swedish holiday traditions surrounding St. Lucia Day, a feast day celebrated widely throughout Sweden, Norway, Italy, and parts of Finland.
-And for those sticking close to home for the holidays, we’ve adapted a traditional Swedish holiday recipe for your home kitchen so you can get a little taste of the holidays—or as the Swedes would say, jul (Christmas).
+This holiday, we teamed up with Michelle, a Rosetta Stone tutor specializing in English and Spanish, to learn more Swedish holiday traditions surrounding St. Lucia Day, a feast day celebrated widely throughout Sweden, Norway, Italy, and parts of Finland.
+After years of living and attending school in Sweden, Michelle hopes to impart her love for Swedish culture with this traditional Swedish holiday recipe.
+We’ve adapted it for your home kitchen so you can get a little taste of the holidays—or as the Swedes would say, jul (Christmas).

 What words do I need to know for St. Lucia Day celebrations?